 Change Position Frequently: Anyone who has heard me speak about easing the birth process, has heard me expound the benefits of frequent position changes (Balaskas).
 Changing the pelvic space allows the baby to make small head adjustments that can make for a more optimal position and smoother dilation and pushing stages of labor, all encouraging the smallest head diameter to make it's way out through the vaginal opening (keeping the perineal area intact!).

 The perineal area is such an important part of pelvic floor health and offers the amazing ability to stretch and become elastic for the birth of your baby!
-Understanding it's complexity and how to keep the area intact and minimize perineal trauma is an important part of many women's birth priorities and should be knowledge that all birthing women take with them into their laboring space.
+Understanding its complexity and how to keep the area intact and minimize perineal trauma is an important part of many people's birth priorities and should be knowledge that all birthing people take with them into their laboring space.
 Here's to happy and healthy perineums!